nick-doccrs/PBIShare/README.md

 ## 📝 License

 All content is shared under the [MIT License](LICENSE).
 You can use, modify, and share these resources freely.
-Attribution is appreciated.

 ---